evanx/bashbin/redis-scan/readme.md

 ### SCAN

 For each scanned matching key, we invoke a function `c1scanned` to perform some processing.
-In this example we just output the key to stdout.
-Which can redirect this output into a file.
+In this example we just output the key to stdout, i.e. equivalent to `redis-cli keys`

 ```shell
 c1scanned() { # key: process a scanned key